Nedlitex/Project-ArkDollDocs/AI/ai.md

 Note that AI by default has an `Idle` action that is considered as a `Defensive` action.

 When determining which action to take, AI will always choose the `Reactive` action if the conditions met.
 Otherwise, AI will first determine the category of action to take.
-AI has an algorithm that computes its `Aggressive Tendency` (`AT`), and the AI will perform an `Offensive` action if `AT` >= `AT_Threshold`.
+AI has an algorithm that computes its `Aggressive Tendency` (`AT`), and the AI will perform an `Offensive` action if `AT` >= `offensive_threshold`.
 Otherwise, AI will pick a `Defensive` action.
 Note that if there is no `Offensive` action programmed for the AI, then it will always default to use `Defensive` actions.

 ### Aggressive Tendency